Enhancing Security with Network Segmentation for Workloads

 - Enhanced Security: By isolating workloads, you can protect sensitive data from unauthorized access.
 For example, a database server can be segmented from the rest of the network.

 - Improved Performance: Segmentation can help reduce congestion.
 When workloads don’t compete for the same resources, they perform better.
+This is partly because segmentation reduces the size of broadcast domains, meaning fewer devices have to process broadcast traffic, and it can lead to more efficient traffic flow as data doesn't have to traverse unnecessary network paths.

 - Easier Compliance: Many regulations require organizations to protect sensitive data.
 Segmentation can help meet those requirements more easily.